NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 - When NC State scores more than 30.0 points, it is 3-1 against the spread and 4-0 overall.

-- In games that NC State picks up over 385.0 yards, the team is 3-1 against the spread and 4-0 overall.
+- NC State is 3-1 against the spread and 4-0 overall when the team piles up more than 385.0 yards.

-- This year, the Wolf Pack have turned the ball over six times, one more than the Hurricanes' takeaways (5).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.